Olingerada/pirate/readme.md

 Then edit the pirate.py file, and change the //rpcserver// variable to the server's IP/hostname (if not localhost)

-#### Server Side (transmission-daemon)
+#### Server Side (transmission-daemon and pirate-remote.py)

-Transmission-daemon needs to be installed for downloading torrents and TCP/9091 needs to be opened
+Transmission-daemon needs to be installed for downloading torrents and TCP/9091 needs to be opened on the computer's firewall

-//RHEL/CentOS/Fedora (yum pkg mgmt)//
+RHEL/CentOS/Fedora (yum)

 ```
 $ yum install transmission-daemon transmission-cli
 $ firewall-cmd --add-port=9091/tcp --permanent
 ```

-//Debian/Ubuntu (apt pkg mgmt)//
+Debian/Ubuntu (apt)

 ```
 $ apt-get install transmission-daemon transmission-cli